kevcomedia/progress/notes/01/29_learn-to-code-html-and-css.md

 inner widths will adjust accordingly.
 It's also the same with heights.
 Setting the `box-sizing` of elements to `border-box` makes it easier to work with widths and heights.

+## Chapter 5: Positioning Content

+The **`float`** property removes an element from the document's normal flow and moves it to the left or right.
+Content then flows around it.
+Floated elements lose their default widths, so a `width` property has to be explicitly set.
+Floating an element also changes its `display` to `block`.

+`float` has been used to set a page's layout, but it was never intended to be used for layout.
+Think of illustrations in textbooks, where you'll see an illustration that is wrapped with text around them (or look at illustrations in Wikipedia).
+If the page was a web page, then those illustrations are floated.

+Since `float` was never intended for layout, using it as such has its set of gotchas.
+One way to deal with such gotchas is by using the **`clear`** property on the element after the floated element.
+The `clear` property returns the page to its normal flow at that point.

+We can also make a specialized container for floated elements.
+The floated elements in such a container shouldn't be able to affect other parts of the page with float-weirdness.
+The container is essentially a black box.
+This technique is called a **clearfix**.

+Aside from using floats, we can create side-by-side layouts with **inline block elements**.
+It also has its own set of gotchas, though in my opinion it's more appropriate for layouts (and more predictable too) than floats.

+Taking positioning to another level, there is a **`position`** property that specifies how that element is positioned on the page.
+When an element is **relatively positioned** (`position: relative;`), we can offset its position on the page (with the `top`, `left`, `bottom` and `right` properties) without affecting the flow of the document.
+In other words its original position on the page is preserved.

+When an element is **absolutely positioned** (`position: absolute;`), the element is removed from the normal flow.
+Changing the `top`, `left`, `bottom` and right properties of an absolutely positioned element causes it to move relative to the closest relatively positioned parent (or if there's none, relative to the page itself).

+## Chapter 6: Working with Typography

+**Typeface** is often confused or used interchangeably with **font**.
+The typeface is the actual appearance of the text, and is a work of art.
+Meanwhile, the font is the file in the computer in which information about the typeface is stored.

+The **color** property allows changing the color of text.

+When styling text, there is the set of `font` properties.
+The **`font-family`** defines which fonts the text will use.
+It can take a comma-separated list of font families.
+The browser will first try to use the first one in the list.
+If it is not available, it will use the second, and so on.
+It is a good idea to define fallbacks for fonts.

+**`font-size`** affects how large the text will appear, and takes any length values.

+**`font-style`** is used if you want to make the text italicized (by giving it the `italic` value).

+**`font-variant`** is used if you want to use small caps for the text.
+It can also take other values, though I'm only familiar with small caps.

+**`font-weight`** is used to make text bold.
+It can also take numeric values from 100 to 900 in increments of 100, corresponding to the thickness of the text.
+The value must be available in the font, otherwise it will round to the nearest available weight.

+**`line-height`** is used to adjust the distance between lines.
+Around 150% of the text's font size is a good value for the `line-height` for making text legible.
+It can also be used to vertically center one-liner text in block elements (in conjunction with setting the element's `height`).
+I'm gonna remember this one :P

+Like the `margin` and `padding` properties, there is also a shorthand for font properties, aptly named `font`.
+It takes various font property values in a specific order, but the important values are the font size and the font family.

+Aside from the font-based properties, there are also text-based properties.
+These properties don't require information from the font.

+**`text-align`** adjusts the text's horizontal alignment within its block.
+It can be set to `left`, `right`, `center`, or `justified` (like in word processors).

+**`text-decoration`** deals with things like underlining text.
+Until now I never knew you can set its color and style separately from the text's color, but it looks like they're not widely supported.

+**`text-indent`** sets how much indentation the first line of text gets.

+**`text-shadow`** is used to add pretty shadows on text.
+Text can also have multiple shadows.

+**`text-transform`** is used to change the capitalization of text, whether to make everything `lowercase`, `uppercase`, or `capitalize` the first letter of every word.

+**`letter-spacing`** affects how much space there is between letters in text.
+Likewise, **`word-spacing`** affects how much space there is between words.

+There is a set of fonts that are already installed in most devices, called **web-safe fonts**.
+Among others, the list includes Arial, Courier, and Times.
+Since they're widely available, they are perfect as fallback fonts.

+We can also embed fonts that are not installed in devices.
+By using **`@font-face`**, we can specify where to fetch the font files and then give them names (which is then used as normal `font-family` value).
+However, just because we can doesn't mean we should, since typefaces are works of art, and fonts often have licences attached with them.
+Fortunately there are freely available fonts that we can use, such as those found in Google Fonts.

+The **`<cite>`** element is used for referencing an author or some other resource.
+If applicable, there should be a hyperlink nearby that links to the cited resource.

+The **`<q>`** element is used for short inline quotes.
+Quotation marks are provided by the browser, which can vary depending on the `lang` attribute (though unfortunately the CSS reset strips off these quotation marks).
+They also have the `cite` attribute for adding a reference URL.
+It's not visible to browsers (though used by screen readers), so it's helpful to place an actual hyperlink nearby.

+The **`<blockquote>`** element is for larger blocks of text from some external source.
+It also has the `cite` attribute, and we can embed a `<cite>` element in it.